epfl-ada/ada-2024-project-adanonymous/README.md

 A list of research questions you would like to address during the project.
 Questions:

 •	What is the impact on racism of 9/11?
-Do we observe an increase in African ethnicity on actor representation?
+Do we observe a change in some ethnicities on actor representation?
 What ‘s their role, how are they describe?
 On a similar aspect, 9/11 attacks were claimed by Al-Qaeda, a group of extreme radicalized Muslims terrorist.
 Did it have an impact on the Muslim representation in movies?

 •	Cinema is often considered as a mirror of society.
 Therefore, was there an impact of 9/11 on cinema production, most importantly do we observe a shift in genre compared to the previous decade?